p4lang/ntf/README.md

 SWITCH - Absoulte path of the cloned switch submodule

 #### Running Reference Applications
+* Inband Network Telemetry :

-* Inband Network Telemetry : Set up instructions for the INT demo can be found [here]
+	This is a reference implementation of the Inband Network Telemetry (from now called just "INT") specification, which allows programmable switches to embed telemetry information directly into data packets.
+Set up instructions for the INT demo can be found [here]

    [switch]: <https://github.com/p4lang/switch.git>
    [p4-bmv2]: <https://github.com/p4lang/behavioral-model.git>